MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 Chevalier de Saint-Georges had to be the first amigurumi of composers that I would design.

-It took me a bit of thinking, as I wanted him to look a somewhat childlike, endearing, and cute.
+It took me a bit of thinking, as I wanted him to look somewhat childlike, endearing, and cute.
 I first came up with the illustration above, then I aimed at creating it in crochet.

 # Copyright

 This pattern is protected by universal copyright law.
-Kindly reach out to contact at violetandoberon dot com to report illegal activity or obtain special permissions.
+Kindly reach out to - contact at violetandoberon dot com - to report illegal activity or obtain special permissions.

 ## You may...

 • You may sell the finished items you have made from this pattern.
 You must provide attribution.

-• You may live stream yourself making this item, as long as it is not a tutoria, and as long as you do not share the instructions of the pattern that I designed.
+• You may live stream yourself making this item, as long as it is not a tutorial, and as long as you do not share the instructions of the pattern that I designed.

 • You may share VioletAndOberon’s pictures, but of the finished item only.
 You must provide attribution.